 It used to be a shoe shop.
 I once bought a pair of trainers (sneakers) there.
-It turned out I’d somehow managed to buy a pair too small and had to take them back, something that involved having to talk to the manager in his office before an exchange would be made.
+It turned out I’d somehow managed to buy a pair way too small and had to take them back; something that involved having to talk to the manager in his office before an exchange would be made.

 This meant I had to go upstairs into what once would’ve been a bedroom and so possibly the very room where the young Charlie was born – imagine that!

-It seems Chaplin reinvented his origins to avoid an attachment to gypsies and the associated stigma.
+If true, it appears Chaplin reinvented his origins to avoid an attachment to gypsies and the associated stigma.

 Something I can loosely relate to: once living in London having emigrated from Ireland, nearly all my uncles and aunts on my dad’s side, including him (he was youngest of eleven siblings) changed at least their forenames so as to avoid sounding too Irish.